hldohaga/upfnabp/methodandresults.md

 we find that the lowest AIC is given by the model without UPF!!
 Though all the models with UPF have a lower aic than the model without.

-## Summary
+## Summary of Results

-NDNS datasets have been downloaded and adapted into a form to approach the research question.

-The key variables of BP, 'omsysval' and 'omdiaval' are taken directly from the data.
-The diary entries are identified by NOVA type.

-The total weight of each nova type is calculated for each individual.
-The percentage of the total weight food intake per person is then calculated.
-This gives the derived value 'pcnt_4', which is the percentage by weight of intake which is NOVA 4 or UPF.

-The total energy in kJ of each nova type is calculated for each individual.
-The percentage of the total energy food intake per person is then calculated.
-This gives the derived value 'Epcnt_4', which is the percentage of intake which is NOVA 4 or UPF.

-There is a table with summary values for these variables across the dataset.
+There is a table with summary values for the key variables across the dataset.

 Statistical analysis of the key variables shows the change in all the variables between the two time periods.